 If the PTP device being synchronised to the OxTS device does not use the GPS epoch, it is possible to configure the OxTS device to output PTP timestamps from a different epoch (this will not change the timestamps in the NCOM stream).
-This is done by adding the relevant advanced command in NAVconfig (Modify Configuration>Advanced>Commands):
+This is done by selecting the relevant time Epoch under the PTP tab in Interfaces on NAVconfig.

 Here you can see that the different time modes can be reached by adding different offsets to the GPS timestamps.
-Similarly, the -ptp_custom_offset_%d command can also be used to access time modes not listed above by finding the correct offset (which will be the number of seconds between the different epochs).
+Similarly, the custom offset under GPS can also be used to access time modes not listed above by finding the correct offset (which will be the number of seconds between the different epochs).

 Note: Some PTP devices that we have tested with ignore the Leap second information that is output alongside the timestamp.
 This results in an 18 s offset when UTC mode is used.
 To avoid this, use the corresponding custom offset command instead of the time mode command.

 If PTP is being used to synchronize a LiDAR with an OxTS, it is possible to change the time mode in OxTS Georeferencer if the wrong time mode was used during the data collection.
 This is done by opening 'Processing options' from the Files tab using the 'PTP Time Synchronisation Correction’ box.
 This is done in seconds.